metabase/metabase/docs/questions/native-editor/sql-parameters.md

 {% endraw %}
 ```

-When there's no value given for `cat`, Metabase will just execute
+When there's no value given for `cat`, Metabase will just execute:

 ```
 {% raw %}